 As stated in the release, “Cellular Dynamics International, Inc. (CDI), a FUJIFILM company, today announced the launch of the world’s largest publicly available stem cell bank, the California Institute for Regenerative Medicine (CIRM) hPSC Repository, and the availability of the first 300 induced pluripotent stem cell (iPSC) lines in September.
 These high quality, disease-specific iPSC resources are now accessible to academic and industry researchers for disease modeling, target discovery and drug discovery.
 In 2013, CIRM awarded CDI $16 million to create induced pluripotent stem cell (iPSC) lines for each of 3,000 healthy and diseased volunteer donors across 11 common diseases and disorders to be made available through the CIRM hPSC Repository.”

-Are there any announcements that you think should be on this list?
-Leave your suggestions in the comments section below.
+Would you add any new iPSC announcements to this list?
+Leave your suggestions in the comments below.